 In the event of an emergency, within 72 hours (3 days) the Selectboard may issue, to property owners of improved properties or the municipality, temporary authorization for projects to address immediate threat to life and/or property.

 Such projects must:

-- A. Be necessary to protect life and/or property, - B. Be the minimum necessary to protect life and/or property, - C. Not adversely affect public safety, and - D. In the case of river and stream management, meet Agency of Natural Resources implementation standards for such projects.
+- A. Be necessary to protect life and/or property. - B. Be the minimum necessary to protect life and/or property. - C. Not adversely affect public safety. - D. In the case of river and stream management, meet Agency of Natural Resources implementation standards for such projects.

-Within 24 hours all river and stream projects must be reported by the Selectboard to the Agency of Natural Resources through their on-line application form.
+Within 24 hours all river and stream projects must be reported by the Selectboard to the Agency of Natural Resources through their online application form.
 Submission must include:

-- 1) Site map (such as a town road map) circling the area impacted - 2) Sketches of work to be completed including cross-sections and planforms - 3) Description of all fill amounts and cuts for authorized activity which are limited to - removing flood deposits to pre-flood river profile levels - filling river beds to pre-flood "armor bed" levels - filling river banks to bankfull width goals, without narrowing of beds - river stabilization (armoring, bankfull width channels and flood plains) - berming (discouraged, allowed only if absolutely essential.) - 4) Documentation that the project work meets the Agency of Natural Resources implementation standards as defined in the Vermont Rivers and Road Field Manual.
+- 1. Site map (such as a town road map) circling the area impacted - 2.
+Sketches of work to be completed including cross-sections and planforms - 3.
+Description of all fill amounts and cuts for authorized activity which are limited to: - a.
+Removing flood deposits to pre-flood river profile levels - b.
+Filling river beds to pre-flood "armor bed" levels - c.
+Filling river banks to bankfull width goals, without narrowing of beds - d.
+River stabilization (armoring, bankfull width channels and flood plains)

+e.
+Berming (discouraged, allowed only if absolutely essential)4.
+Documentation that the project work meets the Agency of Natural Resources implementation standards as defined in the Vermont Rivers and Road Field Manual.

 The Agency of Natural Resources will issue a temporary Permit after initial review.
 A final Permit will be issued after a more complete review.
-After receiving a state Permit, the town would then seek FEMA authorization if applicable.
+After receiving a State Permit, the Town would then seek FEMA authorization if applicable.